maxdiluca/virtualrealitylab/content/resources/index.md

         Best for building prototypes, custom mounts, experimental apparatus, interaction props and physical models.

         The lab has a workshop with 3D printing facilities to support prototyping, experimentation, and development of physical models and devices.
-Our printers are organized into **FDM (Fused Deposition Modeling)** and **Resin (SLA/DLP)** technologies to meet a wide range of needs.
+Our printers are organized into **FDM** and **Resin (SLA/DLP)** technologies to meet a wide range of needs.

-        ### FDM Printers (Fused Deposition Modeling)
+        ### FDM Printers
         FDM printers are ideal for creating functional prototypes with different materials and large models.

         - **Creality CR-10**
         - **Creality CR-10S**
+        - **Bambu Lab X1C**
         - **Flashforge Creator PRO2**

         ### Resin Printers (SLA/DLP)